Istanbul Military Museum: History

+Collection

-The military museum and culture center was renovated and reopened at its present building in 1993 with a very successful and contemporary exhibition concept.
-Today in 22 rooms about nine thousand pieces from the Ottoman era through World War I are exhibited, out of a total collection of fifty thousand objects.
+A fine collection of historical weapons, uniforms and tools of various periods of the army are on display.
+The highlights are the magnificent campaign tents and standards.
+Outside the museum, interesting Ottoman cannons and mortars, a rail gun, aircraft, helicopters are on display.
+In 22 rooms about nine thousand pieces from the Ottoman era through World War I are exhibited, out of a total collection of fifty thousand objects.
 It holds striking historical treasures such as the chain that the Byzantines stretched across the mouth of the Golden Horn to keep out the Mehmed II's navy in 1453 during the siege of Constantinople.
 The east wing of the museum is used for temporary exhibitions, meetings and similar activities.

 On the ground floor, the display of bows and arrows in the first room is followed by sections containing the weapons and other regalia of the cavalry, curved daggers and lancets carried by foot soldiers in the 15th century, 17th century copper head armor for horses and Ottoman shields carried by the janissaries, and sections devoted to Selim I, Mehmed II, the conquest of Istanbul, weaponry from the early Islamic, Iranian, Caucasian, European and Turkish periods.
 This floor also houses a unique collection of helmets and armor, as well as the sections allocated to firearms and great field tents used by sultans on their campaigns.
 On the upper floor there are rooms where objects from World War I, the Battle of Gallipoli, and the Turkish War of Independence, and uniforms from more recent times are displayed.
 There is also a room which is dedicated to Atatürk, who studied in the building when it was a military academy between 1899-1905.

+Cultural performances

+The museum hosts daily performances by the Janissary Band (Mehter Takımı), a re-creation of the Ottoman imperial military band.
+The Mehter tradition is often described as the world’s oldest military band, with origins tracing back to the Ottoman and even earlier Turkic armies.
+While the continuity of the modern ensemble dates from later centuries, the Mehter style represents one of the earliest known examples of organized military music.

-The Janissary Band "Mehter Takımı", world’s oldest military band gives concerts of march music in traditional uniforms each afternoon.
-The Ottomans was the first to use musicians in military campaigns and to integrate music into the life and work of the army.
-After a town had been conquered, the Mehter preceded the conquering Ottoman commander on a procession through the town, playing slow-cadence marches in exotic minor modes.
-The boom of kettledrums, invented by the Mehter, the wail of oboes and clash of cymbals, (another Turkish invention) was meant to glorify the conquest and impress upon the populace that they were now part of an entirely different civilization.
+The Ottomans were among the first to integrate musicians into military campaigns and ceremonial life.
+After a town had been conquered, the Mehter accompanied the victorious commander in procession, performing slow-cadence marches in distinctive modal scales.
+The ensemble’s instrumentation—including kettledrums, oboes (zurna), and cymbals—was intended both to inspire troops and to impress upon newly conquered peoples the grandeur of the empire.
+Modern Mehter concerts, performed in traditional uniforms, are held most afternoons at the museum.

-In 1957, the museum was reorganized by General Ahmet Hulki Saral.